 Washington rec dispensaries and med centers address the canna-needs of over seven million people.
 The State marijuana industry experienced hundreds of dispensary closures leading up to and after the June 30th, 2016 licensing deadline set forth by the CPPA.
 If an established, yet poorly regulated, medical dispensary was unable to acquire a recreational license — by proof of good standing and $$$ — the business would become entirely illegal to run on July 1st, 2016.

 So, if you were indeed wondering, yes… Yes rec dispensaries in WA can become medical, and vise-versa.
 The CPPA required medical facilities to be licensed as recreational, retooling the tax structures and streamlining the crackdown on cultivation and black market sales.
-Many of the concerns in orbit of the Act arise out of patient privacy but also include access restrictions such as cost and availability.
+Many of the concerns in orbit of the Act arise out of cardholder privacy but also include access restrictions such as cost and availability.

 Washington rec dispensaries, for instance, are much more limited in the strength of an edible per dose.
 If you are accustomed to purchasing high potency edibles, where the doses are individually above 10 mg, the recreational market is a severe disservice to those with debilitating illness.
 However, the absorption of past medical freedoms into rec dispensaries in Washington does have the ability to reduce cost to the consumer by increasing legal and taxed sale revenues, establishing a long run demand where prices — barring any future significant overhauls — will decrease.